pypa/pip/docs/installing.rst

 Using virtualenv
 ----------------

-The easiest way to install and use pip is with `virtualenv
+If you already have virtualenv installed, then the easiest way to use pip is through `virtualenv
-<http://www.virtualenv.org>`_, since every virtualenv has pip (and it's dependencies) installed into it
+<http://www.virtualenv.org>`_, since every virtualenv has pip (and its dependencies) installed into it
 automatically.

 This does not require root access or modify your system Python